annoymousLink/PoisDetc-Code/README.md

 Our code is tested on Python 3.6.8
 ```
-We include a sample script demonstrating how to perform the reverse engineering technique on an infected model.
+We include a sample script demonstrating how to perform the reverse engineering technique on several infected models (traffic sign recogntion...) .
 There are several parameters that need to be modified before running the code, which could be modified here.

 On GPU device:
 if you are using GPU, specify which GPU you would like to use by setting the DEVICE variable via